• About

 Key suspect in Dr Imran Farooq murder case arrested

-Apr 14, 2015
+April 14, 2015

-in Featured, National, Sindh
+in National, News Alerts, Sindh

 Rangers on Monday arrested a key suspect in Dr Imran Farooq murder case.
 Moazzam Ali Khan, nabbed from Karachi, is said to be a ‘facilitator’ of the two alleged killers of MQM leader Dr Imran Farooq, who was murdered in London.